binaryfever/WNM617/Week One/Agenda.md

 The purpose of this challenge is to get familiar with HTML and CSS after the summer break.

-####Assignment
+####Assignment Market Share Comparison
 Complete a market-share comparison of two mobile devices.
 Note that your two devices must be from different companies (for example, iPhone vs. Windows Phone, or Android tablet vs. iPad).
 For each device, include items such as the market share, number of devices sold, number of users, and number of available native applications.

-Type out your findings in a report format in a PDF document.
-Upload your assignment to the LMS.
+Type out your findings with images in a report format in a PDF document.
+Upload your assignment to the Assignment - Market Share Comparison in the LMS.

 Due Date: Before the beginning of the next class